-The Board welcomed Ms Bing Tian as a practitioner member for her first term.
-Current Board members were reappointed.
+The Board welcomed Ms Stephanie Campbell as a community member for her first term, which started in November.

 Distinguished Professor Charlie C. Xue, Chair

 The Chinese Medicine Board and Ahpra acknowledge and thank Distinguished Professor Charlie Xue for his dedication to the profession as Board Chair since Chinese medicine joined the National Scheme in 2011.
 For the past nine years, Distinguished Professor Xue has made outstanding contributions to the regulation of Chinese medicine.
 Under his leadership, national standards for Chinese medicine have been developed and the profession has grown to nearly 5,000 practitioners.
 Charlie finishes his role as Chair in December 2020.